-A large number of small businesses in New Zealand open their doors to new customers and new sources of revenue every year through exporting.
-However, if you want to be successful in the export market you need to invest time and money in research, preparation and developing a long-term plan that makes sure your exporting efforts pay off.
+Every year many New Zealand small businesses open their doors to new customers and new sources of revenue through exporting.
+To be successful in the export market you need to invest time and money in research, preparation and developing a long-term plan.

-To export is to sell your products, services or knowledge overseas.
-Exporting can help your business grow and prosper, but it can also improve your competitiveness by exposing you and your staff to new ideas and demands from overseas customers.
+Selling your products, services or knowledge overseas can help your business grow and prosper.
+It can also make your business more competitive by exposing you and your staff to new ideas and demands from overseas customers.

 Successful exporting requires the resources and commitment to deliver your products and services internationally at a competitive price.

 The question is: are you ready to do that?

 Develop a business plan that will help you identify where you are, where you’re going and how to get there.
 As you draft it, think about whether you can answer “yes” to the following questions.